 INCOMPLETE SUBMITTALS WILL NOT BE ACCEPTED.
 All Land Disturbance Permit Application Packages must be submitted electronically to Stormwater.
 Please send each item listed on the Stormwater Submittal Checklist as a separate labeled file.
 If multiple emails are sent due to file size limitations, please indicate the number of attachments included within each email, e.g., 'Email #1 of 3 with 4 attachments, email #2 with 4 attachments.'

-1 - In addition to submitting electronically, these items must be mailed or brought to the Georgetown County Stormwater Division office:
+1 - In addition to submitting electronically, please submit the following, with ORIGINAL signatures, to the Georgetown County Stormwater Division office:

 2 - The 10-day Public Notice period, and the review process, will not begin unless all required fees and documents, hardcopy and electronic, are received by this office.